powerapi-ng/smartwatts-formula/contributing.md

-# Contributing to PowerAPI
+# Contributing to SmartWatts

-Thank you for your interest in contributing to PowerAPI!
+Thank you for your interest in contributing to SmartWatts!
 There are multiple ways to contribute, and we appreciate all contributions.

 # Ways to contribute